Decreasing Tobacco Use and Exposure

 - Tobacco-Free Post-Secondary Campuses: Tobacco-free campus policies promote a healthier environment for students, staff, and visitors.
 PartnerSHIP 4 Health is available to help campuses move through the process of going tobacco-free and work to connect students, staff, and faculty to cessation services.

 - Decreasing Youth Access to Tobacco: Tobacco use among youth is still a problem in Minnesota, and one of the best practices shown to decrease youth access to tobacco is having strong local tobacco policies and ordinances around tobacco point of sale.
-PartnerSHIP 4 Health is working with cities and counties on updating their Tobacco Sales Ordinances, making sure compliance checks are being completed and assessing the tobacco advertisements inside and outside of tobacco retailers within the four counties.
+PartnerSHIP 4 Health is working with cities and counties to update their Tobacco Sales Ordinances, make sure compliance checks are completed, and assess tobacco advertisements inside and outside of tobacco retailers within the four counties.
+We support: